Bridge of Nations Bell

+The "Bridge of Nations" Bell (万国津梁の鐘, Bankoku shinryō no kane) is a famous bronze bell associated with the Ryūkyū Kingdom.
+As inscripted in the bell, it was Built by Carpenter Fujiwara no Kuniyoshi (藤原国善), and words were given by the chief priest ”Keiin An Sen (渓隠安潜)" at Rinzaisyu Sokokuji Temple (臨済宗相国寺).

 History

 The bell was cast in 1458, during the reign of King Shō Taikyū, and hung at the Seiden (main hall) of Shuri Castle.

 The bell is 154.9 cm high, with an opening 93.1 cm in diameter, and weighs 721 kilograms.

 Blackened and damaged by Allied bombs and guns during the 1945 battle of Okinawa, the bell miraculously survived largely intact.
 It is, however, no longer rung.

 Nationally designated as an Important Cultural Property in 1978, the bell is today in the collection of the Okinawa Prefectural Museum; a full-size replica hangs at the castle site.
 It remains unclear, however, just where in or around the Seiden it was originally hung.
 The replica bell currently hangs outside the second bailey or courtyard (Okinawan: shicha nu una), in a structure called the Tomoya, which has been reconstructed based on historical plans, maps, and images, but the original purpose of which is unknown.